Docs

 • topic2 is configured to filter Transfer events where 0xAddressB and 0xAddressC is the receiver.

-• The subgraph will index transactions that occur in either direction between multiple addresses allowing for comprehensive monitoring of interactions involving all addresses.
+• The Subgraph will index transactions that occur in either direction between multiple addresses allowing for comprehensive monitoring of interactions involving all addresses.

 Declared eth_call